Shareenb/PowerBI/README.md

 ## Credits

-This project is brought to you by [Shareen Banu].
-Feel free to connect with me on LinkedIn [https://www.linkedin.com/in/shareen-banu/] for more discussions and collaborations.
+This project is brought to you by Shareen Banu.
+Feel free to connect with me on LinkedIn https://www.linkedin.com/in/shareen-banu/ for more discussions and collaborations.

 Enjoy exploring the Superstore Sales Data Analysis! 🌐📈 #PowerBI #DataAnalysis #SuperstoreSales #GitHub #DataDrivenDecisionMaking